MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise.md

 > [!IMPORTANT]
 > Microsoft Connected Cache is currently a private preview feature.
 During this phase we invite customers to take part in early access for testing purposes.
 This phase does not include formal support, and should not be used for production workloads.
 For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 Microsoft Connected Cache (MCC) preview is a software-only caching solution that delivers Microsoft content within Enterprise networks.
 MCC can be deployed to as many physical servers or VMs as needed, and is managed from a cloud portal.
-Cache nodes are created in the cloud portal and are configured by applying a [client policy](/mem/intune/configuration/delivery-optimization-settings.md#local-server-caching) using your management tool, such as Intune.
+Cache nodes are created in the cloud portal and are configured by applying a client policy using your management tool, such as Intune.

 MCC is a hybrid (a mix of on-prem and cloud resources) SaaS solution built as an Azure IoT Edge module; it's a Docker compatible Linux container that is deployed to your Windows devices.
 IoT Edge for Linux on Windows (EFLOW) was chosen because it's a secure, reliable container management infrastructure.
 EFLOW is a Linux virtual machine, based on Microsoft's first party CBL-Mariner operating system.
 It’s built with the IoT Edge runtime and validated as a tier 1 supported environment for IoT Edge workloads.
 MCC will be a Linux IoT Edge module running on the Windows Host OS.

 Even though your MCC scenario isn't related to IoT, Azure IoT Edge is used as a more generic Linux container, deployment, and management infrastructure.
 The Azure IoT Edge runtime sits on your designated MCC device and performs management and communication operations.
-The runtime performs the following important functionsto manage MCC on your edge device:
+The runtime performs the following important functions to manage MCC on your edge device:

 1. Installs and updates MCC on your edge device.
 2. Maintains Azure IoT Edge security standards on your edge device.